hangzhangac/Linux-shell-configuration/README.md

 ### For ~/.vimrc
 See [https://draculatheme.com/vim](https://draculatheme.com/vim) to install the dracula theme.
-Then start vim and run :PlugInstall
+Then start vim and run :PluginInstall

 ### For tmux
 Run